SanjidaOSD/travello/README.md

 Website Name : Travelo

 Live Link : https://travelobd.netlify.app

 Server Code : https://github.com/mdrieadmia/Travelo-Server.git

+This website showcases tourist spots across Southeast Asia.
+Users can browse through various destinations and view details of each spot.
+To add a new tourist spot, users need to be logged in.
+Logged-in users can also view detailed information about each spot.
+In the "My List" section, users can see all the spots they have added, with options to update or delete any spot from their list.
+The website is designed to be fully responsive, ensuring an optimal experience on mobile, tablet, and desktop devices.

 --------- Features of this Website -----------

 ✅ This is a tourist spot based website for Southeast Asia.